zonneplan/KiBot/README.md

 #### Supported preflight options:

+- `annotate_power`: [boolean=false] Annotates all power components.
+        This preflight modifies the schematic, use it only in revision control environments.
+        Used to solve ERC problems when using filters that remove power reference numbers.
 - `check_zone_fills`: [boolean=false] Zones are filled before doing any operation involving PCB layers.
 - `erc_warnings`: [boolean=false] Option for `run_erc`.
 ERC warnings are considered errors.
 - `filters`: [list(dict)] A list of entries to filter out ERC/DRC messages.